AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 Since you are already on a product page, this exercise continues to use the same Edge Trace to validate product data is captured by Analytics.
 Both the product string and e-commerce events are automatically mapped XDM variables to Analytics.
 As long as you have mapped to the proper `productListItem` XDM variable while [configuring an XDM schema for Adobe Analytics](setup-analytics.md#configure-an-xdm-schema-for-adobe-analytics), the Platform Edge Network takes care of mapping the data to the proper analytics variables.

 1. First validate that the `Product String` is set
-1. Look for `[!UICONTROL c.a.x.productlistitems.][0].[!UICONTROL name]`.
-The variable captures the data element value you mapped to the `productListItems.item1.name` earlier in this lesson
+1. Look for `[!UICONTROL c.a.x.productlistitems.][0].[!UICONTROL sku]`.
+The variable captures the data element value you mapped to the `productListItems.item1.sku` earlier in this lesson
 1. Scroll down to see the `[!UICONTROL pl]` variable.
 It is the dynamic syntax of the Analytics product string variable
 1. Both values match to the product name available in the data layer